 Estrada vs Beamon: Jono Carroll returns to winning ways in Mexico

-Jono Carroll bounces back from defeat, Shakram Giyasov and Alexis Espino secure stunning stoppage wins on Estrada vs Beamon bill
+Carroll bounces back from defeat, Shakhram Giyasov and Alexis Espino secure stunning stoppage wins on Estrada vs Beamon bill

 By Peter Gilbert